 Recent regulations specify that all electronic products sold within the EU after 2010 cannot have a standby power greater than 1W.
 This means we won’t have to worry as much in future about the standby consumption of our products.
 But whilst the average standby consumption of new products is going down, households are being filled with more and more electronic gadgets, so it is still worth looking at your standby energy usage throughout your home.

 Cookers are becoming more efficient.
 We recommend ovens that have an 'A' energy rating as they are the most efficient of all; hobs that carry the logo are highly energy-efficient too.
 A new A+ rated electric oven will consume 40 per cent less energy than a B rated oven.

 Microwave ovens often provide a much more energy efficient way of cooking items than in the oven.
 This is because microwaves oven use energy to directly heat your food, whereas electric ovens must also heat the air inside the oven.

 Fridges, freezers and fridge-freezers are switched on 24 hours a day, 7 days a week, so it's well worth finding models that are energy efficient.
-Typically choosing an A+ fridge freezer over the market average will save you about £57 in energy bills over the lifetime of the product.
+Typically choosing an A+++ fridge freezer over an A+ unit will save you about £190 in energy bills over the lifetime of the product.
 However, as the energy rating is based upon classification by size, a smaller A-rated fridge could use less energy than a larger A+ rated fridge.
 You can compare the total energy consumption of appliances by looking for their yearly energy consumption in kWh / annum displayed on the bottom right of the energy label.

 Kettles are one of the most commonly used appliances in the kitchen.
 ECO kettles that only boil the amount of water required can use 20 per cent less energy than a conventional electric kettle.
 On average a UK household boils the kettle 1,500 times a year.